fbpx

 University of Florida’s online Master of Science in Applied Physiology and Kinesiology (APK) was named a top 10 online master’s in exercise science by the OnlineU.
 UF’s M.S.
 APK is also ranked #12 on OnlineU’s annual ranking of “Most Affordable Master’s in Exercise Science Online” in addition to being on the best-value lists from Princeton Review, Forbes, Kiplinger, and the Fiske Guide to Colleges.

 The M.S.
 APK is offered 100% online, and can be completed while working full-time.
 Students can finish the degree in as little as one and a half years, even while attending school part-time.
-The program features two optional specializations: Athlete Development and Integrative Strengths and Conditioning Science.
+The program features two optional specializations: Athlete Development and Integrative Strength and Conditioning Science.
 In addition, the APK program offers a broad selection of courses, including Biomechanics of Human Motion, Tactical Strength & Conditioning, and Ergogenics Aids.

 Request Brochure